MaryiaVarabyevaa/list-of-deeds/README.md

 **Deployment Link:** https://client-ebon-ten.vercel.app/

-*Due to the fact that the client, server and database are on different services, requests are not processed as fast as we would like*
+*Due to the fact that the client, server and database are on different services, requests are not processed as fast as I would like :(*

 ## Description: